Change in Circumstances

 - Any of your children leave school

 - You or your partner going away temporarily.
 You must tell us how long you expect to be away.
-This could include things like going into hospital or moving in with a friend/relative to care for them.
+This could include things like going into hospital, moving in with a friend/relative to care for them or going on holiday abroad for 4 weeks or more.

-This list is only an example and does not include evertything.
+This list is only an example and does not include everything.

 Let us know as soon as a circumstances have changed, giving full details of what the change is and the date it happened.